 He has been presenting his work in several events, of which: Gulbenkian Orchestra’s composers’ workshop (2008 and 2009), Festival Música Portuguesa Hoje (Orchestrutopica, 2008); Festival Synthèse 2009 (Bourges); Young Musicians Award 2009 (commissioned by RDP – Antena 2); ISMIR Conference 2012 (Porto); ICMC2012 (with Unlikely Places, Ljubljana); Festival Musica Viva (Lisbon, 2013); Notation in Contemporary Music Conference at Goldsmiths University (London, 2013), Ibrasotope#60, Centro Cultural São Paulo and MAC-USP (São Paulo, Brazil); Sounding Cities – Invisible Places (Viseu, 2014), Belfast Festival (with Matilde Meireles, 2014) and Sonorities Festival (with the Royal String Quartet, 2015), Do Liminar#6 (Zaratan Gallery, Lisbon, 2016), Habiter l’exposition The House of Dust (CNEAI, Pantin, France, 2017).

-He currently teaches Sound Arts Project and Interdisciplinary Arts Project at ESAD Caldas da Rainha, and Electronic Music Ensemble at ESART Castelo Branco, and is an integrated researcher at CESEM, Universidade Nova de Lisboa.
+He currently teaches Sound Arts at ESAD Caldas da Rainha, as well as Electronic Music Ensemble and Musical Experimentation Workshop at ESART Castelo Branco, and is an integrated researcher at CESEM, Universidade Nova de Lisboa.